Ray0716/arduino-arm/README.md

-# arduino_barcode_reader
-a barcode reader using arduino and some photoresistors, work in progress
+# a bluetooth arm controlled by arduino
+ya this isnt gonna work :/
+some file sare left over from 2021 MTRC robotics camp they arent actually for this project